imrafaelmerino/vertx-values/docs/README.md

 ```

 Since **Jackson** is not immutable at all, the _transform_ method of the JSON codecs
 has to make a copy of the message before sending it to the EB.
-Otherwise, we'd have
+Otherwise, we would have
 a shared reference to an object among independent Verticles, which would be
 a nightmare and violates some of the most basis principles of message-passing
 architectures.